christielau/portfolio/pages/contact.md

 date: 2040-01-01
 permalink: /contact/index.html
 ---
-The best way to reach me is via email - hello [at] christielau.me
+The best way to reach me is via email - hello [at] christielau [dot] me

 [LinkedIn](https://www.linkedin.com/in/lauchristie/) – Connect with me the professional way